robocupathomeedu/rc-home-edu-learn-matlab/README.md

 ## Getting Started

+To follow along this material, we recommend watching the [video playlist on YouTube](https://www.youtube.com/playlist?list=PLtzy3yw-5oP9uwzfFnbYNmyPVzKIlBqi_).

 First, run the `startWorkshop` script to set up your environment.

 Take a look at `rosCommands.txt` for some of the ROS nodes that need to be